Use this marathon nutrition plan as a guide for your marathon training meal plan and race needs, and adapt as needed!

 My race day breakfast typically looks like a bowl of oatmeal with peanut butter, banana and a little bit of low fat yogurt about 2-3 hours before.

 I say low fat yogurt here because too much fat content can be irritating for some people before running as it will stay around in your stomach longer.
+This could lead to runner’s stomach issues.

 I will also have water with a NUUN tablet.